OfficepoolsDev/django-multiselectfield/README.rst

 .. image:: https://badge.fury.io/py/django-multiselectfield.png
     :target: https://badge.fury.io/py/django-multiselectfield

+**Note: This is a fork that supports Django 2.0, and also fixed some of the serialization stuff from master.**

 A new model field and form field.
 With this you can get a multiple select from a choices.
 Stores to the database as a CharField of comma-separated values.

 This egg is inspired by this `snippet <http://djangosnippets.org/snippets/1200/>`_.